 You can feed them low-grain pellets, low-grain fish flakes, and algae wafers for sustenance food.
 Their nutritional diets can comprise spinach, frozen fish food, blood worms, brine shrimp, fishing worms, etc.

-Just like fishes, you need to feed them daily.
+Just like fish, you need to feed them daily.

 Facts About Ghost Shrimp